AdrianMetlenko/Weather-Forecast-App/README.md

 The [JestJS](https://jestjs.io/) Testing Framework has been used, as it is a leading option and can be included in the [Create React App](https://github.com/facebook/create-react-app) setup.

-A smoke test checks successful compile, and identifies the title is rendered
+A smoke test checks successful compile, and identifies the title is rendered.

 Basic unit tests have been written to spot-check some sample data, and demonstrate testing understanding.

-End-to-end testing...
+See details in scripts > `npm test`

+Basic end-to-end testing has been confirgured following [this Blog](https://blog.logrocket.com/react-end-to-end-testing-jest-puppeteer/#whatispuppeteer)
+The test case ensures the API is successful in retrieving and displaying the default city data.
+See details in scripts > `npm test:e2e`

 While the value of testing on a larger codebase with multiple contributors is recognised, in this instance, as the code is developed by a single developer, in a short span of time, minimal testing has been implemented.
+Additionally, it is my first time using these frameworks.
+I hope provided tests demonstrate an understanding of testing and ability to use such frameworks.

 ## Scripts

 ### 1 Initialise
-#### `npm initialise`
+#### `npm initialise` or `npm i`

 Please initialise the project by running the above command.
 This will download all package dependencies required to run.